 It’s a known thing that talking about bowel movements with people you have just met when travelling is totally acceptable.
 Now you don’t need to go shouting about it but if you check into your room and start speaking to your fellow dorm mates, be honest and tell them you’re not feeling great.
 This will help for a few reasons:

 One- Someone may have some advice for you that you hadn’t thought about, like reminding you to take some electrolytes.

 Two- When you’re in the bathroom for an extra long time, they will have more sympathy for you and not be moaning about it.
 Or when you’re trying to sleep during the day in bed they will be more aware of being quiet because they know you are ill.

-Three- People are generally very nice and on many occasions I have had other travellers offer to go out and buy me water or supplies if needed and I have said the same to them.
-This is a huge relief and help when travelling solo especially because it can feel very isolating and hard work if you’re ill on your own with only yourself to rely on yourself to buy water, food and medical supplies.
-This point is usually when the home sickness comes in.
+Three- People are generally very nice and on many occasions, I have had other travellers offer to go out and buy me water or supplies if needed and I have said the same to them.
+This is a huge relief and helps when travelling solo especially because it can feel very isolating and hard work if you’re ill on your own with only yourself to rely on yourself to buy water, food and medical supplies.
+This point is usually when the homesickness comes in.

 5- Ask for Help.

 Following on from the note above, never be shy about asking for help from the staff when you’re staying or from fellow travellers in your room or who you see in the social areas.
 Most people have been in your situation at some point and in a hostel, it’s the staff’s job to help ensure you’re ok and help you out.

 If you need someone to get you a bottle of water, some snacks or some medicine for diarrhoea and sickness then just ask, you’ll be surprised how many people will be willing to help.
 And of course, always return the favour when it’s someone else that is ill.

 6- Take it Easy and Don’t Be Afraid of Being the Person who Stays in Bed All Day.